-Two of the four departments that process journal vouchers do not appear to have an adequate review process in place to verify that approved entries have been posted properly.
-Also, one transaction tested was not approved prior to entry and one department's journal vouchers had not been reviewed and approved for the previous five months.
+Three of the four departments that process journal vouchers do not appear to have an adequate review process in place to verify that approved entries have been posted properly.
+Five journal vouchers tested were missing signatures and one journal voucher tested could not be located but was recreated based on back up documentation.